nlhkabu/connect/docs/installation.rst

     $ ./manage.py createsuperuser

-Then you can run your local sever:
+Now you can run your local sever:

 .. code-block:: bash